 Spiritual and faith development

-Children as young as five, or even younger, may make declarations of faith, accepting that Jesus died to take the blame for the things they do wrong.
+Children as young as five, or even younger, may make declarations of faith.
 We know from the Bible that God uses children of all ages (consider Samuel, 1 Samuel 3 and Joash, 2 Chronicles 24) and the Holy Spirit can work in the lives of young children today.
 However, as children grow and develop mentally, they will need to expand their spiritual understanding and re-examine their commitment.
 Some will seamlessly move though childhood, readjusting their understanding of salvation and eventually coming to a strong, personal commitment to Christ in their teens.
 Others may falter and even drift away from an early commitment.
 Other children may hear and learn about Jesus from an early age but may not make a commitment of faith until they are adults, or may never make a commitment at all.
 Yet others may not hear about Jesus at all until they are older.
 This begs the question of someone ministering to five to nines – are they an evangelist or a pastor?

 Children’s spiritual development is in some ways closely tied to their mental development.
 What can five-year-olds understand about God?
 They can know him as the creator of all the things they see.
 They can understand that Jesus, and other Bible characters, were real people.
 They can have a simple understanding of sin, knowing that we can choose to do right things or wrong things.
 And they can have a basic awareness that Jesus took the blame for all the wrong things that we do, died, came alive again and will return to earth again one day.
 Five-year-olds can also pray – they will model patterns of prayer that they see and will be far less self-conscious in group prayer than will older children.